-Normally Thanksgiving tips focuses around the host of the evening — the scheduling, the cooking, the attention to details.
+Thanksgiving tips often focus on the host of the meal and their concerns — the scheduling, the cooking, the attention to details.
 But a lot of us won't be doing the heavy lifting this year; we'll simply be guests on The Big Day.
 Even though this role may be smaller, there are still things you can do to be an exceptional guest and help out your host.

 1. Notify your host well in advance of any dietary issues.

 Gluten-free, vegetarian, allergies etc. – make sure your host knows if you need anything special for dinner.

 2. Ask your host if you can bring anything.